JD Financial Aid

 Federal Financial Aid

-Students applying for need-based financial aid will automatically be considered for any federal program eligibility once they have filed a FAFSA (Free Application for Federal Student Aid) form.
-Federal student aid is awarded on the basis of need, determined according to mandatory federal guidelines and the University's student budgets.
+Students applying for financial aid will automatically be considered for any federal program eligibility once they have filed a FAFSA (Free Application for Federal Student Aid).

 Federal student aid is not available to international students (see "Information for Applicants Neither U.S. Citizens Nor U.S. Permanent Residents" on the right side of this page).

 A FAFSA should be filled out as soon as possible after January 1st (which is the earliest date a FAFSA is accepted for an upcoming academic year) unless the applicant is certain that federal educational loans will not be needed to help finance any part of his or her legal education, including living expenses.
 Fill out the FAFSA online at www.fafsa.ed.gov.
 Processing results are sent to the applicant and up to six schools listed on the FAFSA application.
 The applicant can include Tulane Law School as one of the six schools by adding federal Title IV school code "002029 Tulane University" to the online FAFSA.
 If a FAFSA has already been completed and submitted, the applicant should not complete another FAFSA.
-The applicant may simply fax or mail a copy of the FAFSA processing results to this office, complete a FAFSA correction online at www.fafsa.ed.gov, or contact the Department of Education (1-800-4FEDAID) to add Tulane as a recipient of the results.
+The applicant may complete a FAFSA correction online at www.fafsa.ed.gov, or contact the Department of Education (1-800-4FEDAID) to add Tulane as a recipient of the results.

-Any offer of federal funds made through the Tulane Law School is contingent upon the student's prior satisfactory repayment of federal loans and meeting other federal requirements (more information available here) and, in the case of Perkins Loan and Work-Study eligibility, upon the availability of adequate federal funds.
+Any offer of federal funds made through the Tulane Law School is contingent upon the student's prior satisfactory repayment of federal loans and meeting other federal requirements (more information available here) and, in the case of Work-Study eligibility, upon the availability of adequate federal funds.

 Federal Loan Programs

-A Federal Stafford Loan is a low-interest loan made to a student, disbursed directly from the Department of Education to assist in paying the costs of attending school.
-The interest rate is 6.8 percent for loans made on or after July 1, 2006.
+A Federal Direct Unsubsidized Loan is a low-interest loan made to a student, disbursed directly from the Department of Education to assist in paying the costs of attending school.
+The interest rate is 5.84% for loans disbursed between 7/1/2015 and 6/30/2016.
+Each year, new Federal Unsubsidized Loans will have a new fixed interest rate depending on the prevailing index rate, and an interest rate cap of 8.25%.
+Interest rates are re-set on 7/1 of each year.
+Unsubsidized loans first disbursed on or after October 1, 2015, but before October 1, 2016 will be assessed a 1.068% origination fee.

-Students may borrow a combination of Subsidized and Unsubsidized Federal Stafford Loan up to the annual limit of $20,500.
-Under the Unsubsidized Federal Stafford Loan program, interest is capitalized and added to the principal upon repayment.
+Students may borrow a Federal Direct Unsubsidized Loan up to the annual limit of $20,500.
+Under the Federal Direct Unsubsidized Loan program, interest is capitalized and added to the principal upon repayment.
 Prepayment may be made at any time without penalty.

-The Federal Stafford Loan is used as the loan of first resort at Tulane Law School.
-Other need-based aid is awarded only after Stafford Loan borrowing is assumed.
+The Federal Direct Unsubsidized Loan is used as the loan of first resort at Tulane Law School.
+Other aid is awarded only after Unsubsidized Loan borrowing is assumed.

-A Federal Graduate PLUS Loan is a credit-based loan which may be borrowed up to the cost of attendance (tuition and fees, plus allowable living expenses) less other financial aid.
-The interest rate is set at 7.9%.
+A Federal Direct Graduate PLUS Loan is a credit-based loan which may be borrowed up to the cost of attendance (tuition and fees, plus allowable living expenses) less other financial aid.
+The interest rate is 6.84% for loans disbursed between 7/1/15 and 6/30/16.
+Each year, new Federal Direct Graduate PLUS Loans will have a new fixed interest rate depending on the prevailing index rate, and an interest rate cap of 10.50%.
+Interest rates are re-set on 7/1 of each year.
+Graduate PLUS Loans first disbursed on or after 10/1/2015 but before 10/1/2016 will be assessed a 4.272% origination fee.

 The Federal Work-Study Program provides limited employment for upper-level students who need financial aid and must earn part of their educational expenses.
 Eligibility is determined according to request, federal guidelines, a complete financial aid file (including the FAFSA form), and availability of funds.
-Jobs are available both on campus and in eligible off-campus agencies, for example, in the New Orleans District Attorney's Office.
+Jobs are available both on campus and in eligible off-campus agencies.

 Tulane Law School does not process Federal Work Study eligibility for first-semester first-year students because pursuing employment during that very important semester may interfere with academic success.
 In rare cases, and with the permission of the Vice Dean, we will process up to $1000 in Work Study funds for second-semester first-year students who request eligibility.
 Federal Work-Study funding is also available to eligible students for summer work with qualifying employers.